Corporal: United States Air Force

 When the United States Air Force was separated from the US Army in 1947, corporal (E-3) became the most junior NCO grade – below sergeant – of this newly created independent branch of the United States Armed Forces.
 It was replaced by Airman 2nd Class (E-3) in April 1952 respectively Airman 1st Class (E-3, previously E-4) in October 1967, both enlisted ranks below NCO level.

 In the same process sergeant was first replaced by Airman 1st class in 1952 (E-4, becoming E-3 in 1967).
-The title sergeant was reimplated in E-4 as lowest NCO rank from October 1967 to March 1991.
-From 1976, sergeant shared his paygrade with Senior airman (since then the most senior enlisted rank below NCO status), before phasing out in the late 1990s.
+The title sergeant returned in E-4 as lowest NCO rank from October 1967 to March 1991.
+From 1976, sergeant shared his pay grade with Senior airman (since then the most senior enlisted rank below NCO status), before phasing out in the late 1990s.